Call to book01904 521 936

 Day 10 – The Nordland Railway and Bodø

-Departing Trondheim, we travel north on the Nordland Railway, also known as the 'Po-lar Express' and 'the train of the Midnight Sun', a 452-mile journey to Bodø.
-The route takes us through the beautiful and varied landscapes of northern Norway, and we cross the Arctic Circle at 66 degrees north shortly before reaching the town of Lonsdal, the highest point on the route.
-The train reaches Fauske before turning west for the final approach to Bodø, our base for the night.
+The Nordland takes us through the beautiful and varied landscapes of northern Norway, and we cross the Arctic Circle at 66 degrees north shortly before reaching the town of Lonsdal, the highest point on the route.
+There is a chance we might see reindeer in the mountains or the elusive sea eagle soaring over the picturesque coast.
+In the height of summer, the sun may illuminate our entire journey, giving us the spectacular experience of nearly 24-hour daytime.
+The train reaches Fauske before turning west for the final approach to Bodø, our scenic base for the night.
+We are transferred by coach to our hotel where we have dinner.

 Includes